laminas/laminas-cache/docs/book/psr16.md

 ensure that if you swap one PSR-16 adapter for another, the new one will be able to return the same values that the original adapter saved to the cache.

-Not all cache backends support the same data types, however. zend-cache provides a plugin, `Zend\Cache\Storage\Plugin\Serializer`, that you can attach to adapters in order to ensure data is serialized to a string when saving to the cache, and deserialized to native PHP types on retrieval.
+Not all cache backends support the same data types, however. laminas-cache provides a plugin, `Laminas\Cache\Storage\Plugin\Serializer`, that you can attach to adapters in order to ensure data is serialized to a string when saving to the cache, and deserialized to native PHP types on retrieval.
 The following adapters require this plugin in order to work with the `SimpleCacheDecorator`: